Cet1999/Cet1999.github.io/VoyageDesignDocument.md

 # Game Philosophy
 ### Why Create this game
+The game is created as an experimental project of Experimental Game Design, a RPI game design course, under the supervision of Professor Kathleen Ruiz.
-### Immediate and Long Term Projected SocioCultural Project Impact?
+### Immediate and Long Term Projected SocioCultural Project Impact
+The immediate goal of the project is to bring people positive energy and a sense of hope during the 2020 COVID-19 Pandemic.
+The long term objective is to build a spiritual connection between people around the globe regardless of their culture and ethnic.
-### Predecessor or previous games/ distinctive factors in this genre?
+### Predecessor or previous games/ distinctive factors in this genre
+Where on Google Earth is Carmen Sandiego?
+Sky: Children of the Light
+Death Stranding
+Ingress
-### Target Audience?
+### Target Audience
 **Literally everyone!** The intention is to build a virtual shared environment that everyone can have fun in and take care of.

 # Common Questions
 ### What is the Game?
 ### Where Does the Game Take Place?
+The game takes place at any where on the Earth.
+Players simply choose their desired coordinate and start traveling.
 ### What Do the Players Do?
+Ex
 ### How Many Characters are There?
 ### What is the Main Focus?
 ### What’s Different?